cguttweb/nuxt-portfolio-blog/content/posts/git.md

 date: 2021-02-25T14:47:55.024Z
 description: version control system
 ---
-Git is a version control system for everything from small sites to large scale apps and sites.
+Git is a version control system for everything from small sites to large-scale apps and sites.

 The first step is to [download](https://git-scm.com/download) and install Git on your machine whether your OS of choice is (Windows, macOS, Linux).
 Although there are GUIs available e.g. Github Desktop it is easy to get started on the CLI (Command Line Interface) which could be the terminal like git bash or the built-in terminal in your editor.